-- To use BIOS passwords, see "Using BIOS passwords" on page 38. - To use Windows accounts, do the following: - 1.
-Click the Start button to open the Start menu. - 2.
-Depending on your Windows version, do one of the following: - For Windows 7: Click Control Panel → User Accounts. - For Windows 10: Click Settings → Accounts. - 3.
-Follow the instructions on the screen.
+- To use BIOS passwords, see "Using BIOS passwords" on page 36. - To use Windows accounts, do the following:

+- 1. Click the Start button to open the Start menu.

+- 2. Click Settings → Accounts.

+- 3. Follow the instructions on the screen.

 Using the cover presence switch